guvilla85/guvilla85/README.md

 #### Beyond the screen, I am deeply fascinated by astronomy 🔭 and the mysteries of the universe, ancient civilizations, world history, and the intriguing history of secret societies.

+#### Below are the completed courses that I take in my free time, with the aim of acquiring knowledge and certifying myself in various technologies 🌱.
+The vast majority are based on online courses, as I can study and practice labs at dynamic times.
+I try to extract as much knowledge as possible and absorb the teachings.

 ---
 # 📑 Contacts and my Currículum Vitae / Resumé